 Tropical astrology (the system behind virtually every Western horoscope) locks the zodiac to Earth’s seasons.
 The spring equinox permanently marks 0° Aries, regardless of where the actual constellation of Aries appears in the sky.
 It is a symbolic, Earth-centered system.

 Sidereal astrology measures planetary positions against the backdrop of the zodiac constellations as they actually exist in space.
 When the Sun enters the region of sky occupied by the Scorpio constellation, sidereal astrology calls it Scorpio.
-No approximations.
+It is still an interpretive system, but its reference point is fixed stars rather than seasonal markers.

 This creates roughly a 24° offset between the two systems, a gap that grows by about one degree every 72 years due to Earth’s axial wobble.
 The result: most people’s sidereal Sun, Moon, or rising sign sits one full sign earlier than their tropical equivalent.

 To bridge this gap, sidereal calculators apply a correction called the ayanamsa.
-Think of it as a cosmic adjustment factor that shifts tropical positions back to their true astronomical coordinates.
+Think of it as the zodiac offset that shifts tropical positions back to sidereal coordinates.
 The most widely used ayanamsa is Lahiri (official standard of the Indian government since 1955 and the default for Vedic astrology).
 Other systems include Krishnamurti, Fagan-Bradley, and Raman, each producing slightly different results.

 Which Planetary Placements Typically Shift?